Leesburg Whistleblower Attorney

 Whistleblower Reward Laws

-There are also federal laws that aim to reward whistleblowers, and they work in conjunction with the Whistleblower Protection Act.
+There are also other federal laws that aim to reward whistleblowers, and they work in conjunction with the Whistleblower Protection Act and state counterparts.
 These laws are:

 - The False Claims Act, the goal of which is to reward whistleblowers that expose fraud and dishonesty in government contracting;